skip to main content

 Our pick: Which mobile hotspot device is best?

 T-Mobile’s Inseego MiFi X PRO 5G packs a huge punch for a fair price.
 It’s well designed and easy to use, has a long-lasting battery, and can connect up to 32 devices at a time.
-Most importantly, it works over all 5G bands, making it extremely versatile and fast.
+It also works over all 5G bands, making it extremely versatile and fast.
+Better yet, it’s powered with a standard USB-C charger and has a range of 35 square feet.

 While not everyone needs a 5G hotspot, the MiFi X PRO’s Wi-Fi 6 capability means you get consistent speeds even when you’re connecting a lot of devices.
 And T-Mobile has the best hotspot data plans, with affordable rates and more data available any time you run out.